jm/stump/README.md

 my_object.fancy # => "ooo fancy!"
 my_object.mock!(:fancy, :return => "ooo fancy!")

-# if my_object.tancy is not called, it will fail the spec
+# if my_object.fancy is not called, it will fail the spec
 ```

 ### Pure mock objects